femian55/Image-Labels-Generator-Using-Amazon-Rekognition/README.md

-# Build-An-Image-Labels-Generator-Using-Amazon-Rekognition
-Build an image labels generator using Amazon Rekognition using the management console.

-# Image Labels Generator using Amazon Rekognition
+# Image Labels Generator with Amazon Rekognition

-## Overview of Project ☁️
+Project Overview

+This project demonstrates how to build an Image Labels Generator using Amazon Rekognition.
+The tool analyzes images and automatically generates descriptive labels.

-In this project, we will be building an image labels generator using Amazon Rekognition.
-This tool will recognize and label images.
-For example, if you have a photo of a cat, Amazon Rekognition will be able to identify and label the image as a cat.
-This project is both fun and educational, demonstrating the power of AWS services.
+For example: if you upload a picture of a cat, Rekognition can detect and label it as “Cat”.
+This project highlights the power of AWS AI/ML services in a practical, fun, and educational way.
 ## Steps to be performed 👩‍💻

 In the next few lessons, we'll be going through the following steps: